Hey, we’re Swoogo.

-Companies everywhere are either returning to in-person, or dusting off their event for the first time in two years.
-Swoogo is pivoting again—but not all the way back.
+Companies everywhere are all-in on in-person, and in some cases, virtual is actually struggling.
+So Swoogo is pivoting again—but not all the way back.

 There’s a distinct purpose to both in-person and digital events, and hybrid offers the very best of both worlds.
 There will continue to be digital-only events, and we suspect there will be a resurgence of in-person only events, but we think a majority of events will be a blending of both, and Swoogo is all-in on that!
 Ready to streamline and enhance your event, no matter what ratio of in-person and digital you decide to go with.

 So, what’s in store for Swoogo?
 Every single employee in the company is looking toward the future with extreme optimism.
-With the new funding, every team has grown, specialists have been onboarded, and everyone’s got scaling on the brain.
+Every team has grown, specialists have been onboarded, and everyone’s got scaling on the brain.
 No one more than our new(ish!)
 CEO, still hungry to prove himself further.